Closed Door Cabin Blaster Layouts.

 ⬆️Monorail - Hanger Cabinet.

-Pros: really good coverage beacuse the hanger is rotatong and oscillating too, cabin easy to inspect, easy automation for load/unload, some railways allow the connections to previous steps (i.e. heat treat) or further steps.
+Pros: very good coverage because the hanger both rotates and oscillates; cabin easy to inspect; easy automation for load/unload; some rail layouts allow connections to upstream (e.g. heat treat) or downstream operations.

 Cons: to be fully optimized requires a load/unload system, the manual work may be massive.

-Booster: to use the same batch for the entire production and hang an entire fixture or installing cranes to optimize the lifting of voluminous heavy loads.
+Booster: use the same batch for the entire production and hang an entire fixture; cranes can be installed to optimize the lifting of voluminous or heavy loads.

 Common applications: descaling after heat treat, nitriding cleaning, pretreatment before electrochemical finishings like nickel plating, deburring, investment casting, specific roughness surface preparation, shotpeening.